-RGU alumna Kirstin Bell shares the history of St Andrew’s Day and provides ideas on how you can celebrate this year in the comfort of your home!
+RGU alumna Kirstin Bell shares the history of St Andrew’s Day and provides ideas on how you can celebrate this year!

 Saint Andrew is the patron saint of Scotland.
 He is also the patron saint of Romania, Greece, Russia, Ukraine and Poland.
 Patron saints are chosen to be special protectors or guardians, and in Scotland, we celebrate St Andrew’s Day on November 30th.